guilmont/GRender/README.md

-# GRenderer
+# GRender

-GRenderer is a utility package that wraps ImGui and OpenGL for a quick graphical interface design.
+GRender is an utility that wraps ImGui, ImPlot and other OpenGL features for a quick graphical interface design.